TestL-ab/TestL-ab.github.io/src/pages/docs/ab-testing-overview.md

 ### UI and Design Changes

-While simple decisions about a website’s color or the shape of a button might seem minor, these design choices can have significant consequences.
+While simple decisions about a color or the shape of a button might seem minor, these design choices can have significant consequences.
 As mentioned above, in 2009, Google famously implemented a test in which they tested 41 different shades of blue for their links and compared user behavior with each variant.
 Not only did they identify the shade that users preferred, but they also predicted that making the switch to that shade would result in an additional annual revenue of about $200 million.
-This may be an extreme example, but it does illustrate that even subtle changes can have a dramatic impact on user behavior.
+This may be an extreme example, but it does illustrate that, at scale, even subtle changes can have a dramatic impact on user behavior.
 Rather than leaving these changes up to guesswork, it is worthwhile to obtain actual user analytics before deploying a potentially costly “minor” design change.

 ### Feature Experimentation

 Larger changes, such as adding additional functionality like a search bar or a “like” feature to a website, may require a considerable amount of up-front engineering cost to implement.
-In turn, it can be significantly more difficult to implement changes to these types of features.
-Rather than releasing a feature to the entire user base, only to find it has negatively impacted user behavior, and then using guesswork to refine the new feature, A/B testing allows developers to expose the new feature to a small subset of users, evaluate their response, and create additional variants and tests if needed, prior to a wider rollout.
+It can be significantly more difficult to implement changes to these types of features.
+A/B testing allows developers to expose a new feature to a small subset of users and evaluate their response prior to a wide rollout.
+This approach can be far more effective than releasing a new feature to the entire user base, only to find out it has negatively impacted user behavior.
+A/B testing helps to take the guesswork out of rolling out and refining new features.

 ### Hardware / Backend Changes

-With the nearly unlimited selection of possible system design decisions and options for processing and storing data, A/B testing may help increase desired user behavior or decrease cost structure.
-For example, the slightly increased latency of a downgraded server or alternate service may not be as detrimental to user conversion as the design team anticipates.
-For other apps, it may be best to upgrade to the most performant architecture the company can afford to maximize potential user conversions – a 100ms delay in loading can hurt conversion rates by as much as 7% according to a 2017 Akamai study.
-However, user loyalty or user dependence on your application is variable enough to warrant A/B testing to make the most effective changes.
+A/B testing can also be used to make backend changes, including hardware changes, that could yield cost savings for a company.
+For example, the slightly increased latency of a downgraded server or alternate service may not be as detrimental to user conversion as anticipated.
+For other apps, it may be best to upgrade to the most performant architecture the company can afford to maximize potential user conversions – a 100ms delay in loading can hurt conversion rates by as much as 7% according to a [2017 Akamai study](https://www.akamai.com/newsroom/press-release/akamai-releases-spring-2017-state-of-online-retail-performance-report).
+A/B testing can be used to determine which changes are less likely to impact a user's experience.

 ### Testing APIs / Third-Party Services